kreait/firebase-php/doc/configuration.md

 ## Secret

-The Firebase secret can be used to generate Authentication Tokens or to authenticate requests to a Firebase app directly.
+The Firebase secret is needed to generate Authentication Tokens.

 Default: undefined